tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 back to the original filegroup after the shrink is done.
 Typically runs faster than a normal shrink operation.

-IMPORTANT: The second file that gets created will match the used size of the original filegroup.
+**IMPORTANT**: The second file that gets created will match the used size of the original filegroup.
 You must have enough disk space to support this.

 ## More Information